HydraFacial Gentle Skin: Benefits, Risks & Results

 This is why a thorough consultation is a non-negotiable first step.
 It’s a chance for you to ask questions and for a professional to properly assess your skin.
 We can discuss your goals, review your health history, and determine if a HydraFacial is truly your best option.
 In some cases, a different approach from our skin rejuvenation services might be more effective and safer for you.
 It’s all about creating a personalized plan that works for your unique needs.
 Let’s walk through a few specific situations where it’s best to hold off on this particular treatment so you can make an informed decision.

-Those with Active Acne or Severe Rosacea
+If You Have Active Acne or Severe Rosacea

 If you’re dealing with moderate to severe acne breakouts or a significant rosacea flare-up, a HydraFacial might do more harm than good.
 The treatment involves exfoliation and suction, which can be too aggressive for skin that is already inflamed and sensitive.
 Applying this kind of pressure can worsen irritation, spread bacteria, and prolong your skin’s healing time.
 Instead of calming your skin, you could end up with more redness and sensitivity.
 It’s best to wait until your skin is in a calmer state before trying a HydraFacial.